dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

 ### Mod 3 Project by Paul Torres and Dolci Sanders

 This repository contains data collection, cleaning and analyses of air quality data of Beijing from 2013-2017.
-We used the pollutant and weather data from twelve sites located in around Beijing's city center .
+We used the data from twelve sites located in around Beijing's city center.

 We downloaded and curated data from the University of California - Irvine.
 The data set was provided by the authors of *'Cautionary Tales on Air-Quality Improvement in Beijing'* (2017), a paper published in *Proceedings of the Royal Society*.

 # Project

-For this project, we aim to analyze the sampled air out of the twelve testing sites in Beijing in order to identify key trends and predict the levels of **PM 2.5** (particulate matter with a circumference of 2.5 microns).
+For this project, we aim to analyze the sampled particulate matter from the twelve testing sites in Beijing in order to identify key trends and predict the levels of **PM 2.5** (particulate matter with a circumference of 2.5 microns).
 This is small particulate matter that can be suspended in the air for long periods of time before it enters the lungs.
 First, we moved to combine all of the twelve sites into a single dataset –– visualizing each of the pollutants and weather phenomenons.
 Then we tested for stationarity, causality between the features, and whether there was correlation between the features and time periods throughout our dataset.
 Next, we began to fit models in an effort to prepare our models to predict the last twenty percent of the data that we had set aside as a test case.
 We next decided to focus on a univariate time series forecast vs a multivariate time series forecast.
 The reason for the switch was that the hardware was unable to keep up with the amount of observations and features.
-So in order to

 # Structure of Repository
 - PNG -- contains images created during EDA and those linked in README